Special Education Course Descriptions

 EDU 465 Classroom Management for the K-12

-This course addresses instructional strategies, materials and equipment, and assistive technology devices needed to provide a positive learning environment for students with disabilities.
-Students in this course will develop, implement and evaluate a variety of instructional appoaches for students with disabilities.
-Students will demonstrate ability to select, adapt and use both commerical and teacher-made media, and instructional matericals, and evaluate and adapt the learning evironment to provide students wih disabilities an appropriate education in the least restrictive environment.
-Prerequisite: SPD206.
+This course addresses instructional strategies, materials and assistive technology devices needed to provide a positive learning environment for students with disabilities.
+Future special and general educators enrolled in this course will develop, implement and evaluate curricular adaptations, including accommodations and modifications for students with disabilities.
+Students will demonstrate ability to select, adapt and use both commercial and teacher-made media and instructional materials, and evaluate and adapt the learning environment to provide students with disabilities an appropriate education in the least restrictive environment.
+Prerequisites: EDU 201, SPD 206 or instructor permission.

 This course addresses screening, assessment and evaluation of individuals with disabilities from birth through age 21.
-Students in this course will develop, select, administer and interpret formal and informal instruments and strategies used to determine the level of individual student performance in academic, cognitive, communicative, social, emotional, behavioral, psychomotor, prevocational/vocational and independent living skills areas.
-Students will have practice in using evaluation and other information to determine whether an individual has a disability and requires special education or related services, and also to develop an appropriate individual education program.
-Standards of ethics and protocol for observation and assessment wil be integrated throughout this course.
-Prerequisite: SPD 206.
+Candidates will develop, select, administer and interpret both formal and informal instruments and strategies used to determine the level of individual student performance in academic, cognitive, communicative, social, emotional, behavioral, psychomotor, prevocational/vocational and functional skills areas.
+Candidates will practice using assessment data and other information to determine whether an individual has a disability and requires special education or related services and also to develop appropriate Individualized Education Programs (IEP).
+Standards of ethics and protocol for observation and assessment will be integrated throughout this course.
+Prerequisites: EDU 201 and SPD 206.

 Teacher candidates will focus on the communication skills necessary to work collaboratively and consult effectively about the special needs of students as members of a team that includes parents, administrators, teachers, and agency personnel.
 The importance of the family-professional partnership will be emphasized.
-Teacher candidates will examine the impact of historic and current federal and state special education laws, due process, and data privacy requirements on the education of students with special needs.
+Teacher candidates will examine the impact of historic and current federal and state special education laws, due process and data privacy requirements on the education of students with special needs.
 This course encompasses a life-span perspective, requiring the teacher candidate to be knowledgeable about birth through adult service systems, as well as transition planning.
-Prerequisitre: SPD206.
+Prerequisites: EDU 201 and SPD 206 or permission of instructor.

-The focus of this course is to develop and design positive behavioral interventions, strategies and supports that represent current and best practices for individual and whole classroom management.
-Students will familiarize themselves with etiology and characteristics fo individuals with behavioral and/or emotional challenges.
-Students will practice techniques for effective observation, assessment and evaluation of studetns with behavioral challenges.
+This course focuses on developing and designing positive behavioral and social/emotional interventions, strategies and supports that represent current and best practices for individual and whole classroom management.
+Candidates will familiarize themselves with the etiology and characteristics of individuals with behavioral and/or emotional challenges.
+Candidates will also acquire and practice techniques for effective observation and assessment of students with behavioral challenges and develop the skills necessary to design and implement, with other multidisciplinary team members, student behavior management programs.
 Focus will be on creating classrooms where learning is optimized through peaceful, respectful interactions between students and teachers, as well as among students.
-Prerequisite: SPD 206.
+Prerequisites: EDU 201 and SPD 206.

-Students will student teach for 70 actual school days, under the supervision of a certified special education teacher.
+Candidates will student teach for 70 school days under the supervision of a certified special education teacher.
 The student teacher will be assigned to an elementary placement for 35 days and secondary placement for 35 days.
-This course is part of the professional semester and is taken along with a two-credit seminar, which is part of the 16 hours for degree students.
-Students may enroll in the seminar either immediately preceding or one-semester before student teaching.
-Students also meet druing the professaionl semester for seminar requirements.
-This course is offered Credit/No credit only.
+This course is part of the professional semester and is taken with a two-credit seminar, which is part of the 16 hours for degree candidates.
+Candidates also meet during the professional semester for seminar requirements.
+This course is offered credit/no credit only.
 The DWU Student Teacher Handbook and seminar syllabus serve as the course syllabus.
-Prerequisites: Completion of all coursework required for graduation, 2.7 GPA, acceptance from the education department faculty and approval for student teaching placement.
+Prerequisites: Completion of all coursework required for graduation, 2.6 GPA submission of passing scores on required Praxis tests, admission from the education department faculty and approval for student teaching placement.

 BIO 101 General Biology